844-914-1942

 The pay-as-you-fly model is the most direct way to charter a helicopter.
 You pay for each trip individually, with costs typically calculated on an hourly basis.
 On average, these hourly rates can range from $1,200 to over $5,000, depending on the aircraft type, flight distance, and location.
 This option offers maximum flexibility for one-off trips or if you fly infrequently.
 In contrast, a membership or block-hour program is designed for more regular travelers.
 By purchasing flight hours in advance, you can often secure a lower hourly rate and enjoy benefits like priority booking and guaranteed availability, making it a smart choice for those who anticipate flying more than a few times a year.

-Custom Packages for Frequent Flyers
+Jet Cards and Custom Packages for Frequent Flyers

 If you have a predictable travel schedule, such as a weekly commute to a vacation home or regular business between two cities, a custom package offers the best value.
 These programs are built around your specific needs, creating a highly efficient and cost-effective solution.
 For instance, frequent flyers on popular routes can see significant savings.
 Some packages can save travelers up to $48,000 annually compared to standard on-demand charter costs for routes like Manhattan to the Hamptons.
 This approach turns your regular travel into a streamlined, predictable expense.
 For those who fly this often, exploring aircraft management can be a logical next step.

-Group and Special Event Rates
+Chartering for a Group or Special Event

 Chartering a helicopter for a wedding, corporate retreat, or milestone celebration calls for a different pricing approach.
 Instead of a simple hourly rate, these trips are often quoted as a package deal that covers the entire experience.
 You can enhance the journey by adding luxury amenities, from gourmet catering and premium beverages to in-flight Wi-Fi and entertainment systems.
 While these services will increase the final cost, they are essential for creating a truly memorable and seamless event.
 The key is to work with your charter provider to customize the trip and see which aircraft in their fleet best suits your group's size and style.